 There are several scenarios where a husband and wife might consider entering into a post-nuptial agreement.

 The parties to a marriage are likely to feel vulnerable as to their respective financial positions following a separation and subsequent reconciliation.
-This sense of vulnerability may be heightened if one party has received a significant inheritance or City bonus.
+This sense of vulnerability may be heightened if one party has received a significant inheritance or work related bonus.
 Those reconciling may wish to enter into an agreement setting out the division of the matrimonial assets should the reconciliation prove unsuccessful.

 With it becoming increasingly difficult for young married couples to step on to the property ladder, one set of parents may wish to help fund the deposit for the couples’ first property.
 However, they may wish to ensure that their child retains that investment in case of a subsequent divorce.
 In such circumstances, especially in the case of a substantial investment, the parties’ might consider it appropriate to enter into a post-nuptial agreement.